Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 ## Why I decided to use OpenCV

-I already had prior experience with OpenCV with python, and I knew the underlying library with performant and had mutliple ways of doing what I wanted.
+I already had prior experience with OpenCV with python, and I knew the underlying library with performant and had multiple ways of doing what I wanted.
 I was interested in whether there was a rust crate for opencv available, but I also wanted to get an idea of any other applications that I might be able to use.
 After a bit of digging I arrived at three real options.

 - Piston (a modular game engine written in rust) had some imageproc functions, but at the time it was still in development and the roadmap didn't look like it was planning to venture into more serious computer vision.
 It didn't have quite what I needed and it looks unlikely it ever will.